 We understand public pedagogies to refer to the forms, processes and sites of teaching and learning that take place beyond the boundaries of formal education institutions.
 These may be experienced through public spaces and institutions such as museums, libraries, neighbourhood houses and community sites, or through areas such as the arts, media, or popular culture.
 This conference seeks to engage people who participate with learning and teaching in the practice, research and evaluation of public pedagogies, and invites discussion on the challenges and achievements in the field.

 The conference will be held over three days from Monday November 28 to Wednesday November 30.

-The one Registration fee of $60 includes open attendance at all three days of the conference, with lunch and refreshments provided, as well as an annual membership to the Public Pedagogies Institute.
+The one Registration fee of $60 includes open attendance at all three days of the conference, with lunch and refreshments provided (on conference days Tuesday and Wednesday), as well as an annual membership to the Public Pedagogies Institute.
 You can choose to attend on one or all days.
 The cost has been kept to a minimum to make attendance as accessible as possible.
 There is also the option of purchasing a ticket to the conference dinner on the evening of Tuesday November 29 for an additional $30 for those that wish to attend.

 Our keynote speakers will present in the morning of day two and three of the program with a related panel discussion to follow:

 Professor Kate Hodgkin

 Our first Keynote will be presented by Professor Kate Hodgkin, a Professor of Cultural History in the School of Arts and Digital Industries, University of East London, and a Director of the Raphael Samuel History Centre, a research and educational centre devoted to encouraging the widest possible participation in historical research and debate.
 Professor Hodgkin’s keynote will address the ways that Raphael Samuel’s work emphasised history beyond the university, how the Centre has tried to follow that through, and how the changing character and politics of higher education in the UK and beyond has reshaped the work of the Centre.